BigBasket/ra-components/README.md

-# ra-components
+# About ra-components

-*JsonInput and JsonField for react-admin.*
+*Opensource components for react-admin.*

-Validating JSON in a textinput is made easy using JsonInput.
+Validating JSON in a textinput is made easy using `JsonInput`.
-Also, JSON object now looks pretty in JsonField.
+JSON object now looks pretty in `JsonField`.
+Data can be trimmed using `TrimField` while displaying in datagrid etc.

 **Supported react-admin versions:**